w3c/wai-curricula/content/designer/navigation.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to navigate multi page websites and applications
-* present behaviors, visual affordances, and interaction patterns of menus that relate to accessible design
+* describe behaviors, visual affordances, and interaction patterns of menus that relate to accessible design

 ## Learning Outcomes for Module